Juniata Valley Railroad

 The communities served include Lewistown (and the MCIDC industrial park), the unincorporated village of Maitland in Derry Township, and Burnham.
 All the track meets at Lewistown, with lines to the industrial park to the southwest, Maitland to the northeast (roughly parallel to U.S. Route 522), and Burnham to the northwest (roughly parallel to U.S. Route 322).

-The system has trackage rights via the Norfolk Southern Railway, which it connects to at Lewistown.
+The system has trackage rights via the Norfolk Southern Railway, interchanging with the Pittsburgh Line at Lewistown.